anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 _i_ MUST be smaller than _c_.
 A name then is decoded as any label that then preceded tag TBDt(_i_) and all labels including and following at position _i_ are appended.
 This includes any further occurrence of tag TBDt after the referenced label sequence, though the decoding stops after this tag was recursively decoded.
+Note, that this also may include simple values or tags that reference the packing table with CBOR-packed (see {{sec:cbor-packed}}).

 For instance, the name "www.example.org" can be encountered twice in the example in
 {{fig:name-compression-example}} (notated in CBOR Extended Diagnostic Notation, see {{-edn}}).